benjisidi/saltmarsh/Tiresias.md

 -

 # Grove timey wimey brainstorm
-- The grove is in the past
-- The grove is in the future
-- The grove is in a time loop
-- Time passes slower/faster in the grove
+- Time passes slower in the grove
-	- Relativity bullshit
+	- 1wk inside = 1yr outside, or something like that
-	- If this is the case, from Kolinth's po
+	- If this is the case, from Kolinth's point of view Tiresias left either like a week ago or many years ago

 - If you die in the grove, your spirit remains in the grove and you are reborn
 	- We don't know this yet, but outside of the grove this isn't true